aaronc/freactive/README.md

 ;; "{:a 4}"
 ```

-All of the data types in this library implement the `IDeref` interface and
+For maximum efficiency, pains were taken to keep the propogation of state changes to the minimum necessary and to allow for configurable laziness where applicable.

-when they are `deref`'ed from another "reactive expression" will be registered
+All of the data types in this library implement the `IDeref` interface and will be registered as dependents when they are `deref`'ed from another "reactive expression" .

-as dependents.
+*The ClojureScript version of the API is described here - as the Java-version was designed first, the ClojureScript version had the benefit of further refinement.
+The Java-version will be updated to match this document as soon as I have a chance.*

 ## Reactive Atoms